iwatkot/maps4fs/README.md

   (52.5200, 13.4050),  # Latitude and longitude of the map center. distance=1024,  # The DISTANCE from the center to the edge of the map in meters.
-The map will be 2048x2048 meters. map_directory="path/to/your/map/directory",  # The directory where the map will be saved. blur_seed=5,  # The seed for the blur algorithm.
-The default value is 5, which means 5 meters. max_height=400  # The maximum height of the map.
+The map will be 2048x2048 meters. map_directory="path/to/your/map/directory",  # The directory where the map will be saved.
 )
 ```